MonkNo1/Points-bot/README.md

-This the esport paid bot so i can only give the obscated code so if u want u can DM me in Discord Monk#4158 This bot is used to connect 8 excelsheets and store points and display them and modify them To use this bot pls DM for sheet ID Changes
+This the esport Bot
+This bot is used to connect 8 excelsheets and store points and display them and modify them

+If have any Doubts in this bot u can also DM
 ```
 Monk#4158
 ```